wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 object A will read or write.
 After A releases the lock, B could read or write the object as well, serializing itself after A. The second half can be proven by contradiction.
 Assume that A also accesses B's state.
 This implies that thread A must have acquired a lock B releases.
 According to the 2PL property, B must not release any lock before it acquires all locks for objects in its working set.
-We can infer that B must have already been in the shrink phase
+We can infer that B must have already been in the shrinking phase.
+This, however, is inconsistent with the fact that B blocks on A, since this implies that B is still in growing phase, and has at least one or more locks to acquire.
+A contradiction!